Michigan Employment Lawyers

 Serving Workers Across Michigan

-Employment violations happen in every industry and every part of the state — in Detroit corporate offices, Grand Rapids manufacturing plants, Flint healthcare facilities, Lansing government agencies, and small businesses in every Michigan county.
+Employment violations happen in every industry and every part of the state, from corporate offices and manufacturing plants to healthcare facilities, public agencies, warehouses, restaurants, and small businesses in every Michigan county.

 Call (248) 886-8650 any time for a free, confidential consultation.
 You pay nothing unless we win.